-- When looking more closely at the visitor and its implementation, we can discuss a number of things in more detail: - Who controls the traversal? - What is the granularity of the visit methods? - Implementation tricks
+- When looking more closely at the visitor and its implementation, we can discuss a number of things in more detail: - Who controls the traversal? - What is the granularity of the visit methods? - Does there have to be a one-on-one correspondence between Element classes and visit methods?